Guest blogger DR. KAREN GAIL LEWIS helps us address one of the most difficult–losing a friend.

 The same lack of social understanding occurs when best friends have a permanent quarrel—or divorce.

 “Mary just dropped me; I don’t know any other way to put it,” bemoans Laurie.
 “Although this was 10 years ago, I still get teary thinking about it.
-I have no idea why she just stopped talking with me, stopped returning my calls.
+I have no idea why she just stopped talking to me, stopped returning my calls.
 We had been such good friends for years.
-After several months, I wrote her saying she at least owed me an explanation.
+After several months, I wrote her saying she, at least, owed me an explanation.
 Boy, that was a mistake.
 She wrote back tearing me to pieces.”